 Thus, any confinement in the hospital, whether for prolonged ER observation or for formal inpatient admission, carries attendant risks that should be considered before such dispositions are made.
 Fraud in this context impacts far more than taxpayer dollars.
 Not only do unnecessary admissions constitute healthcare fraud, Medicare fraud, and violate the False Claims Act, they have the potential for great patient harm.

 The United States has routinely intervened in qui tam cases and/or otherwise recouped monies based upon lack of medical necessity for either inpatient or observation services.
 For example, in December 2007, St. Joseph’s Hospital in Atlanta, Georgia agreed to pay $26 million to settle allegations concerning lack of medical necessity for certain inpatient care.
 The hospital falsely claimed Medicare reimbursement for inpatient admissions that were in fact, less costly outpatient visits.
 On July 1, 2009, DOJ announced that Yale New Haven Hospital had notified the OIG and agreed to enter into a civil settlement to pay nearly $900,000 to resolve allegations that it billed the Medicare program for medically unnecessary Gamma Knife procedures, admitting the patients for overnight stays which were not medically necessary.
-Upon information and belief, the Department of Justice is conducting a nationwide investigation of hospitals around the country to determine whether their Medicare claims for kyphoplasty are improper when billed as an inpatient procedure instead of an outpatient service.
+More recently, the Department of Justice is conducting a nationwide intervention against hospitals around the country alleging their Medicare claims for kyphoplasty were improper when billed as inpatient procedures.
+In addition, there have been several publicly announced interventions and government recoveries in 2010 thru present, regarding unnecessary hospital admissions.
+Several more whistleblower cases are pending under seal.